AFRICAN PENGUINS AT BOULDERS BEACH: THE ULTIMATE GUIDE TO BOULDERS BEACH

 Looking for some instagram inspiration?
 Check out our post on our favourite Boulders Beach Instagram photos.

 The first beach you will encounter is the largest beach area.
 This is where you will find most people sunbathing and swimming and they generally don’t explore much further.
 It is a good spot set up your umbrella and lay down your towel.
 There are usually a few penguins around but most of them are behind a small barrier on a rock to the East.

-Once though these rocks you will find a more secluded beach with a lot more penguins and some beautiful rocks.
+Once you’re through these rocks you will find a more secluded beach with a lot more penguins and some beautiful rocks.
 This is the best place to get close to the penguins and take some great photographs.
 Be careful not to get too close as the penguins can give a nasty bite.

 Eventually you will reach a sign that says no entry, which is on the far side of Foxy beach and the beginning of the penguins protected area.
 Don’t go further than this.